scipp/ess/packages/essnmx/docs/about/data_workflow_overview.md

-# Data workflow design for the NMX instrument at ESS
+# Data Workflow Overview

-This is a description of the data workflow for the NMX instrument at ESS.
+This is an overall description of the data workflow for the NMX instrument at ESS.

 The [NMX](https://europeanspallationsource.se/instruments/nmx) Macromolecular Diffractometer is a time-of-flight (TOF) quasi-Laue diffractometer optimised for small samples and large unit cells